-For our Senior Executives, the Compensation Committee's overall objective is to provide them with a competitive base salary that is within our peer median, while providing them with an opportunity for short- and long-term compensation if our Company meets or exceeds its financial targets, such as Adjusted EBITDA and operating margins.
+Other Named Executive Officers.
+For our senior executives other than our CEO, the Compensation Committee's overall objective is to provide them with a competitive base salary that is within our peer median, while also providing them with an opportunity for short- and long-term compensation if our Company meets or exceeds its financial targets, such as EBITDA and operating margins.